Press & Media

 Published Books

-Benjamin Houy grew up in France, taught English in South Korea, started a blog while studying in Germany, and now runs a language learning app from London.
-He's lived the expat experience that his students are trying to achieve.
+Benjamin grew up in France, taught English in South Korea, started a blog while studying in Germany, built a business in London, and relocated to Cyprus in 2026 after finding Germany wasn't business-friendly.

-Benjamin holds a Bachelor's in Applied Linguistics from Paris X Nanterre and has authored two books on French learning.
-He's been quoted in Search Engine Journal and Search Engine Land on AI and search strategy.
+He holds a Bachelor's in Applied Linguistics from Paris X Nanterre and has authored two books on French learning.

 Based in